Electrocardiogram or EKG: Seven Steps to Interpret It

 2. Calculate the Person’s Heart Rate

 The heart rate is the most important data that you should extract from an electrocardiogram.
 Some EKGs calculate it automatically.
 If not, there are some manual methods to do so.
+If this isn’t the case, there are manual methods that allow us to do so.
+Among them, the 300 method, the 1500 method and the 6 seconds method.

 Essentially, the heart rate is the number of times a heart contracts to pump blood to the rest of the body.
 Knowing this can determine if there’s tachycardia or bradycardia, which are important conditions to identify possible anomalies and problems.